volodymyrhudyma/blog/content/blog/return-multiple-elements-from-render-in-react.md

 };
 ```

-And let's inspect the DOM tree to make sure that all our divs are not wrapped in an extra parent element:
+Inspect the DOM tree to make sure all our divs are not enclosed by an extra parent:

 ![DOM Tree](/img/screenshot-2021-01-06-at-09.18.37.png "DOM Tree")